tundish/blathnaid/blathnaid/tale/chapters.rst

 And the land they lived on was very poor.

 This boy Jack had a plough horse, whose name was Morten.
-Every day they would go out together to try to work a bit of good, whether it was clearing a ditch, or turning over some dirt, or mending a wall.
+Every day they would go out together to work a bit of good, whether it was clearing a ditch, or turning over some dirt, or mending a wall.

 About Morten
 ------------

 Now Morten had been a strong horse and very loyal, but he was getting on in years.

-Likewise, the kit that Jack had to work with was all past its prime.
+Likewise, the kit and the tools Jack had were all past their prime.
 The bridles were mouldy, and the harrows were rusty, and the buckets came apart in your hand.

 Clay